 Planning for higher learning must begin in high school.

-High school should be seen as a launch pad, not a finish line - a place where students can get a head start, explore careers without being locked in, and graduate with a sense of direction and purpose.
+High school should be seen as a launch pad, not a finish line, a place where students can get a head start, explore careers without being locked in and graduate with a sense of direction and purpose.

-To help young people better prepare for rewarding careers, our government will work to ensure that all Manitoba students have the opportunity to access post-secondary courses and paid work experiences while still in high school.
-We will work with schools to:
+To help young people better prepare for rewarding careers, our government will work to ensure that all Manitoba students have the opportunity to access post-secondary courses and paid work experience while still in high school.

-launch a new 'First-Year Now' initiative, modeled after the successful program in Seven Oaks School Division, giving students the opportunity to take university and college courses in high school and earn dual-credits;

-- offer new specialized high school programs where students have access to industry experts and state-of-the-art equipment - as Sisler High School has done with its cyber-security academy; - expand the existing High School Apprenticeship Program by accrediting new programs in schools across all regions of the province; - work with the Alliance of Manitoba Sector Councils to introduce a new Manitoba Career Prospects program, bringing more employers into classrooms and more students into workplaces; and - support the division scolaire franco-manitobaine's efforts to expand career development and training opportunities for students in French.
+We will work with schools to launch a new year-now initiative, modelled after the successful program in Seven Oaks School Division, giving students the opportunity to take university and college courses in high school and earn dual credits; offer new specialized high school programs where students have access to industry experts and state-of-the-art equipment, as Sisler High School has done with its cyber-security academy; expanding the existing High School Apprenticeship Programexpand the existing High School Apprenticeship Program by accrediting new programs in schools across all regions of the province; work with the Alliance of Manitoba Sector Councils to introduce a new Manitoba Career Prospects Program, bringing more employees into classrooms and more students into workplaces.